LukeStorry/windsurf-shop/README.md

 ## Usage

-`npm start`: runs the server with `node`, head to `http://localhost:3000/` to see it.
+`npm start` runs the server with `node`, head to `http://localhost:3000/` to see it.

-`npm run devstart`: same as above, but with `nodemon`, so the server restarts upon file changes.
+`npm run devstart` same as above, but with `nodemon`, so the server restarts upon file changes.

-`npm run deploy`: deploys to Heroku, if the remote app has been set up.
+`npm run deploy` deploys to Heroku, if the remote app has been set up.

-`npm run reset-database`: removes the database, and instantiates new empty tables.
+`npm run reset-database` removes the database, and instantiates new empty tables.

-`npm run update-products`: overwrites the products table in the database with the contents of the products.csv file.
+`npm run update-products` overwrites the products table in the database with the contents of the products.csv file.

-`npm run check-database`: outputs the schema and names of items of both the user and products table, to check functionality.
+`npm run check-database` outputs the schema and names of items of both the user and products table, to check functionality.

 ## Main Technologies
 Uses a [Node.js](https://nodejs.org) [Express Server](https://expressjs.com/) to deliver XHTML rendered by the [Pug](https://www.npmjs.com/package/pug) templating engine, with adapted [Bootstrap](https://getbootstrap.com) styling.

 [Bcrypt](https://www.npmjs.com/package/bcrypt) and [Passport](http://www.passportjs.org/) handles authentication and authorization, with CSRF protection from [csurf](https://www.npmjs.com/package/csurf)

-Products and users stored on an SQL server accessed and monitored using [sqlite3](https://www.npmjs.com/package/sqlite3).
+Products and users are stored in an SQL database accessed and monitored using [sqlite3](https://www.npmjs.com/package/sqlite3).